eco/apollo-ethereum/README.md

 ### Example query

 Notice the use of a [fragment](https://graphql.org/learn/queries/#fragments) to specify which fields should be queried, only when the contract is still active on the chain.
-Using this syntax ensures that the requested data is only requested if the contract is known to still be active, i.e. has not yet called `selfdestruct`.
+Using this syntax ensures that the requested data is only fetched from the chain if the contract has not yet self-destructed.

 Additionally, you may want to make use of the GraphQL-level field `__typename` to determine whether the contract at the given address is active or not.
 It will return a string set to either `'<CONTRACT_NAME>Active'` or `'<CONTRACT_NAME>Complete'`.